Bearded Dragon Facts

 A bearded dragon lives anywhere from 5 to 12 years depending on the care he receives.
 Most beardies in the wild live up to 8 years.
 A beardie in captivity, under the watchful eyes of a loving owner, lives up to 12 years old, if fed well and housed properly.

-Bearded dragons got their name due to the scales and spikes that surround their head resembling a beard.
+One of the most unique bearded dragon facts is how bearded dragons got their name.
+It is because of the scales and spikes that surround their head resembling a beard.

 Causes are improper handling, dislike of a person, a threat such as a cat nearby, and other things the beardie perceives as annoying, irritating, or threatening.